holos-run/bank-of-holos/README.md

 # Bank of Holos

-**Bank of Holos** is an example software development platform built for a retail bank using [Holos].
-Holos is an open source tool that holistically manages software development platforms.
+**Bank of Holos** is an example software development platform built for a *fictional retail bank using [Holos].
+Holos is an open source tool that makes *it easier and safer to manage a software development platform.

-The Holos Authors use this repository to demonstrate how platform, security, and software development teams are able to deliver services safer, easier, and more consistently with Holos.
-This repository is also used extensively in our [Guides] to show real world examples of Holos in action.
+The Holos Authors use this repository to show how platform, security, and dev teams build golden paths for each other.
+Teams deliver services safer, easier, and more consistently with Holos and these golden paths.
+This repository is used extensively in our [Guides] to apply the configuration to a real Kubernetes cluster.

 ## Get Started

-> [!WARNING]
-> These guides are currently in development.
-Check back in a week or two for the finished guides.

-1. Read the [Quickstart] to learn the core concepts of Holos.
+1. Read the [Quickstart] to learn the core concepts of Holos and see how to re-use an existing Helm chart.
-2. Create a [Local Cluster] to apply our guides to your local device.
+2. Create a [Local Cluster] to apply our guides to your local machine.
-3. [Manage a Project] to learn how Holos enables collaboration between teams building on the platform.
+3. [Deploy a Service] explores how the platform team at the bank provides golden paths for a dev team to migrate a service from an acquired company.
+3. [Change a Service] walks through a common Day 2 task, making a simple configuration change to a web app.

 ## Screenshots